letoram/durden/recstr.md

 the encode frameserver was built with support for the tesseract OCR engine, it will attempt to OCR convert the contents to text, and any results will be placed on the clipboard.

+# Forward <a name="forward"/>
+Forward takes a target window and forwards an output stream of the selected region into the process that window represents.
+This is for directed sharing to clients which supports this feature.

 # Future Changes
 - Interactive sharing